phillamb168/order-service/README.md

 # Overview

-This repo has the code for the orders service for demostrations.
-See the [overview](https://github.com/dt-orders/overview) repo for an overiew for that whole application.
+This repo has the code for the orders service for demonstrations.
+See the [overview](https://github.com/dt-orders/overview) repo for an overview for that whole application.

 # Developer Notes